yaya2devops/terraform-beginner-bootcamp-2023/README.md

 Meaning Terraform state examines the path's value but not the content of the file within that path.

-You can identify file changes by referring to the mentioned 'e tag' we removed.
+You can identify file changes by referring to the mentioned `etag` we removed.
-If the content changes, the etag will also change.
+If the content changes, the `etag` will also change.

 4. Add the required etag block with the 'filemd5' function.